galaxy-genome-annotation/python-chado/README.md

 ## History

 - 2.3.8
-    - Fix connection closed error when loading big interproscan
+    - Fix connection closed error when loading big interproscan files

 - 2.3.7
     - Fix loading of expression data when first column header is not empty